crashoverride777/swifty-ads/README.md

 let appDelegate = UIApplication.sharedApplication().delegate as!
 AppDelegate
 ```

-The last line is needed for shared banner ads, see step 6
+The last line is needed for shared banner ads, see step 7

-- Step 7: Still in your app delegate you will need to create these properties
+- Step 7: Still in your AppDelegate.swift you will need to create these properties

 ```
 var bannerAdView = ADBannerView()